JB395/Bits-to-Target-and-Difficulty/README.md

 ### getrawchangeaddress ( "address_type" )

-Returns a new address for receiving change with raw transactions, not for normal use.
+Returns a new address for receiving change with raw transactions, used for composing raw transactions.
 The address type may be "legacy", "p2sh-segwit" or "bech32"

 ```
 getrawchangeaddress "p2sh-segwit"